mrdarksidetm/WinForge/README.md

 > If you have downloaded the zip format then it contains the pre configured import files for both **Chris Titus Utility** and **Winhance**

 And you're done.
 The script will ask you questions of what you wanna do?
-If you wanna know the exact things that the script is gonna do then [visit this page](docs/working.md)</n>
+If you wanna know the exact things that the script is gonna do then [visit this page](docs/working.md)</n> <!-- Linked new page for all the code actions and steps it will perform -->

 The default is set to **NO**.